-A circular cutter can never produce a perfectly flat surface but we think we are pretty close.
+A circular cutter can never produce a perfectly flat surface but we think are cutters are pretty close.
 A machined piece of timber has ripples and the closer the ripples, the flatter the surface.
 The size of each ripple depends on the feed rate, cutter RPM and number of cuts per rotation (or how many blades there are).
 More blades means more cuts and therefore a flatter surface.

-Radiantools cutters are designed not only to give a supreme finish but last a very long time.
+Radiantools cutters are designed, not only to give a supreme finish but to last a very long time.
 They will outlast any comparable single, dual or tri flute cutter.
 For each revolution the cutting stress is spread over a much larger total cutting surface.
 This means that Radian four flute cutters will last significantly longer making our cutters excellent value for money.

 Tungsten CarbideThe quality of a router bit is broadly based on the grade and quality of the carbide used in the cutting faces.
-Not all carbide is the same, and is often where the difference lies between two identical looking but differently priced tools.
+Not all carbide is the same, and it is often where the difference lies between two identical looking but differently priced tools.

 Carbide is generally graded by an ISO grading system, ranging from K100 to K01.
 The lower the number, the harder the carbide and the higher the number, the tougher the carbide.
-This means that K01 would hold a sharp edge much longer than K40 but it would be far more brittle with increased chance of fracturing.
+This means that K01 would hold a sharp edge much longer than K40 but it would be far more brittle with an increased chance of fracturing.

 All Radiantools router bits use K10 Tungsten Carbide.
-This is the best grade of carbide that can be practically used in fine woodworking tools, and is the most desirable balance between holding a sharp edge and being resistant to chipping.
+This is the highest grade of carbide that can be practically used in fine woodworking tools and is the most desirable balance between holding a sharp edge and being resistant to chipping.
 K20 and above is significantly cheaper but does not give the performance Radiantools require.
 K5 and below is mainly suitable for CNC driven operation where feed rate and degree of cut have to be carefully controlled.

 We don't believe in compromise so our 2mm thick, K10 micrograin tungsten carbide blades are wide enough to reach the body of the tool.
 This allows more contact area for brazing and allows more surface area for heat to be dissipated.
 We are so proud of the engineering of this tool that we have opted to leave the body un-painted.
-The quality of the brazed join is on show, it is not hidden behind a coating.
+The quality of the brazed join is on show.
+It is not hidden behind a coating.